leonw774/lreng/README.md

 ## Closure

-Functions hold a reference of the frame where it is called.
+Function objects hold *copy* of the frame at the time it is *created* and *called*.
+The create-time frame is lower then the call-time frame.
 It effects the currying if the deeper function use the variables outside of it.
 For example, in `tests/inputs/closure.txt` we have this code:

 ```
 foo = a => {